ben-spector-cc/lesson-template/README.md

 This repository is set up for an individual contributor to store and manage their drafts for a typical 1-1-1 module (1 lesson, 1 project, 1 quiz).
 Templates are available for each deliverable in the drafting phase in their respective directory.
 For example, the template for the outline can be found in the [`/lesson`](lesson/) directory.

+When working on a deliverable, you may edit the template directly, however you should remove `-template` from the name.

 Additionally, guides for the Author phase of the production cycle are included in the [`/author-guides`](author-guides/) directory.

 ## Workflow